genomicsclass/book/pages/eda_with_pca.md

 ##   06   2   0  23
 ```

-Here is the same plot, but now with color representing year:
+So explore the possibility of date being a major source of variability by looking at the same plot, but now with color representing year:

 ```r